Super Bowl XXV: Fourth quarter

-On the Bills' final possession, Kelly led the team down the field with a mix of scrambles, short passes, and runs by Thomas, of which the last was for a critical 11 yards, managing to get the Bills to the Giants 29-yard line, just within field goal range with eight seconds to play.
-Norwood attempted a 47-yard game-winning field goal from the right hash of the 37-yard line, with Frank Reich the holder and Adam Lingner the long snapper.
-(During Buffalo's final drive, ABC put up a graphic that showed Norwood's career history of field goal attempts of 40+ yards on grass fields; he was 1 for 5.)
+On the Bills' final possession, Kelly led the team down the field with a mix of scrambles, short passes, and a pair of runs by Thomas, of which the last was for a critical 11 yards, managing to get the Bills to the Giants 29-yard line, just within field goal range with eight seconds to play.
+Norwood attempted a 47-yard game-winning field goal from the right hash of the 37-yard line, with backup quarterback Frank Reich the holder and center Adam Lingner the long snapper.
+(At the two-minute warning, ABC put up a graphic that showed Norwood's career history of field goal attempts of 40+ yards on grass fields; he was 1 for 5.)
 Norwood's kick sailed wide right, less than a yard outside of the goalpost upright.
-After Norwood's miss, the Giants ran out the clock.
+After Norwood's miss, the Giants ran out the clock to win their second Super Bowl title.

 There were many impressive performances in the game by players from both teams.
 Jim Kelly completed 18 of 30 passes for 212 yards with no interceptions, while adding another 23 yards on six rushing attempts.
 Jeff Hostetler completed 20 of 32 passes for 222 yards and a touchdown, and rushed for 10 yards.
 Dave Meggett recorded 129 combined net yards (48 rushing, 18 receiving, 37 on punt returns, 26 on kickoff returns).
 But the best performances came from both teams' starting running backs.
 Ottis Anderson rushed for 102 yards, caught a pass for seven yards, and scored a touchdown.
 Thurman Thomas scored a touchdown, rushed for 135 yards, and caught five passes for 55 yards, giving him 190 total yards from scrimmage.
 Thomas' 135 yards are the most yards rushing for a member of a losing team.
 This was also only the second Super Bowl to have two 100-yard rushers.
+In Super Bowl III, New York Jets fullback Matt Snell recorded 121 rushing yards while Baltimore Colts halfback Tom Matte ran for 116.
+In lieu of saying the traditional "I'm going to Disney World", MVP O.J.
+Anderson said "I'm dedicating this win for our troops", although he was given the option of saying the former.